Balkaneros91/roll-the-dice/README.md

 ### Typography

-I have used Bubblegum-font since it look catchy and playful but still easy to read.
+I have used Bubblegum-font because it look catchy and fun but still easy to read.

 ![Typography](assets/readme/Bubblegum-font.png)